 A flicker of doubt flashes through his eyes.
 “So say you?”

 “So says Alijyar.”

 I clear my throat.
-“Um…pleased to meet you, sir…Kai, I mean.
-I’m Jon.”
+“Um…pleased to meet you, sir.
+Kai, I mean.”

-“I’m no hero,” I protest.
+“I’m not a hero,” I protest.
 “I’m just a man.
 Just like you, just like Ren.
 Just like…” I glance at Gyrax and mentally kick myself.
-“You know what I mean.”
+“Just like…yeah.”

-Silence falls.
+Total silence.
 Great—I’m the Evermoor version of Michael Scott.

 Ren nods.
 “You told me to guard it with my life.
 You never said why.”

 “It is written that the Prophesied Traveler will bond with Ailura.”